rdbende/Sun-Valley-ttk-theme/README.md

 ### Usage
-❕**Note:**
+> ❕**Note:**
-_The theme will only work with themable (`tkinter.ttk`) widgets, and not with plain Tkinter widgets, these will only get the colorscheme.
+> The theme will only work with themable (`tkinter.ttk`) widgets, and not with the regular Tkinter widgets, they only get the colorscheme.
-Please don't open issues about the theme not working with plain Tkinter widgets._
+Please don't open issues about the theme not working with plain Tkinter widgets.

-For detailed documentation, see the [wiki page](https://github.com/rdbende/Sun-Valley-ttk-theme/wiki/Usage-with-Python)
+For detailed documentation, see the [wiki page](https://github.com/rdbende/Sun-Valley-ttk-theme/wiki/Usage-with-Python).

 ```python
 import tkinter